- Croatian Kuna paper banknotes

 All payments in Croatia are legally bound to be made in Croatian Kuna, so you will have to exchnage your currency to Croatian one.

-Where to exchange foreign currency to Croatian ?
+Where to exchange foreign currency to Croatian currency ?

 Exchanging currency in Hotel

-Post offices are widespreaded in Croatia especially in tourist resorts even smaller ones same thing is with exchange offices, you can easily find them in every major vacation sport whether its airport, ferry port or anything else some of them even have 0 to 24 working time during season.
+Post offices are wide spread in Croatia especially in tourist resorts even smaller ones same thing is with exchange offices, you can easily find them in every major vacation sport whether its airport, ferry port or anything else some of them even have 0 to 24 working time during season.

-Below you can check exchange rates for foreign to Croatia currency that is updated once a daily pubished rates of European Central Bank (ECB).
+Below you can check exchange rates for foreign to Croatia currency that is updated once a daily published rates of European Central Bank (ECB).